JKonTiki/github_hub/README.md

 * The app can receive an inputted username
 * It can display that user's public repositories from GitHub
+* If GitHub username does not exist, defaults to 'Jkontiki'

 ## Technologies Used